sfast/zeronode/README.md

    let serverNodeId = 'myServiceServer';

-   // ** tick() is like firing an event to another node myServiceClient.tick(serverNodeId, 'welcome', 'Hi server!!!');
+   // ** tick() is like firing an event to another node myServiceClient.tick({ to: serverNodeId, event: 'welcome', data:'Hi server!!!' });

    // ** you request to another node and getting a promise
-   // ** which will be resolve after reply. let responseFromServer = await myServiceClient.request(serverNodeId, 'welcome', 'Hi server, I am client !!!');
+   // ** which will be resolve after reply. let responseFromServer = await myServiceClient.request({ to: serverNodeId, event: 'welcome', data: 'Hi server, I am client !!!' });

    console.log(`response from server is "${responseFromServer}"`);
    // response from server is "Hello client."